threenine/Threenine.Data/docs/getting-started.md

 Once you have added the Nuget Package to your project, you can edit your `Startup.cs`  and import `using Threenine.Data.DependencyInjection;`

-In the example we are just going to use a Connection String that we have declared in our `appsettings.json` file which we have simply called `SampleDB`.
+In the example we are just going to use a connection string that we have declared in our `appsettings.json` file which we have simply called `SampleDB`.

-We have also made use of Microsoft SQL Server (MS SQL) for the example, but this can be any Relational Database Management System (RDBMS) of your choice i.e. mySQL, Postgres SQL, oracle etc.
+We make use of any of the database providers supported by Entity Framework Core i.e. mySQL, Postgres SQL, Oracle, MS SQL etc.

-We have simply used MS SQL for ease of illustration.
+We have made use of PostgreSQL in the example for ease of illustration.
+You would need to add your database context as normal, and once done you can make use of the `AddUnitOfWork` which will then configure the Unit of Work to be available via dependency injection throughout your application.

 ```c#
 public class Startup